“I’m convinced that half of what separates the successful entrepreneurs from the non-successful ones is pure

 It goes by many names – grit, determination, resolve, resilience.
 The strength to keep trying no matter what obstacles crop up (and, believe me, there will be obstacles) is absolutely critical if you are to succeed.
 Rome wasn’t built overnight, and founding a top charity won’t happen after a week of part-time work.
 If you want to start a charity, you have to want it, even after your plans A through P have all failed.
 You have to keep trying even after you’ve had a scathing review online, because once you’re doing something big enough that strangers start to comment, there will always be somebody who doesn’t like what you’re doing.

 Being resilient means being dedicated at the highest level.
-It does not mean getting stuck on a specific plan or idea.
+It does not mean being inflexibly stuck on a specific plan or idea.
 It means aiming for the same goal over a long period of time.
 For example, if someone with grit were pursuing journalism, they wouldn’t apply for the same position dozens of times and no others.
-They would apply for hundreds of jobs in journalism and if that didn’t work, they might take an online course and build up their skills, or start reporting on events in a public forum that gets them a following.
+They would apply for hundreds of jobs in journalism and if that didn’t work, they might take an online course to build up their skills, or start reporting on events in a public forum to garner a following.

 You're ambitiously altruistic

 You want to help so many people over your lifetime that they wouldn’t all be able to fit in a football stadium.
 You want to wake up knowing you are pushing the limits of what is possible.
 Most people want to make the world a better place, but the majority only go so far as to be nicer to those around them or put a little extra thought into a present.
 Those gestures are laudable, but running a great organization needs more vision, otherwise you’ll be too tempted by easier ways to change the world.